2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2025 Dr. Vera Rubin Quarter Value

-The 2025 Dr. Vera Rubin Quarter, released on June 2, 2025, features a reverse design by Artist Infusion Program Designer Christina Hess and sculpted by Mint Medallic Artist John P. McGraw.
+The 2025 Dr. Vera Rubin Quarter, released on June 2, 2025, features a reverse design by AIP Designer Christina L. Hess and sculpted by Mint Medallic Artist John P. McGraw.

-Dr. Rubin (1928-2016) provided the first persuasive evidence of dark matter through her galaxy rotation research, fundamentally transforming our understanding of the universe.
-She published over 150 scientific papers and received the Gold Medal of the Royal Astronomical Society—the first woman since Caroline Herschel in 1828—and is the only astronomer ever featured on U.S. circulating currency.
+Dr. Rubin (1928–2016) provided the first persuasive evidence of dark matter through her galaxy rotation research — a discovery that fundamentally transformed our understanding of the universe.
+She published over 150 scientific papers and received the Gold Medal of the Royal Astronomical Society, becoming the first woman to earn that honor since Caroline Herschel in 1828.
+She is also the only astronomer ever featured on U.S. circulating currency.

-Produced at Philadelphia, Denver, and San Francisco mints, circulation strikes in uncirculated condition are valued between $0.61 and $1.23, while proof versions command higher premiums.
+Circulation strikes in uncirculated condition are valued between $0.61 and $1.23.
 Silver proof specimens, containing 90% silver composition, appeal to precious metal collectors and typically trade at significantly elevated prices.

 2025-P Dr. Vera Rubin Quarter Price/Grade Chart